This is the part 2 of my Successful Blogging series. For Part 1 Creating Awesome Blog Content, click on this link.

 This lets you appeal to your niche audience while also covering a core subject that appeals to a broader audience.

-When you build content that is highly relevant to your audience, they will gravitate towards your content when they are going through their
+When you build content that is highly relevant to your audience, they will gravitate towards your content.

 How-to posts are a fantastic way to bring value to your audience.
 These types of posts are favoured by both bloggers and readers because they are valuable and helpful.